1.1 Why the Accounting Standard Matters

 Therefore, permanent differences that are substantial would need to be adjusted to the UPEs accounting standard if they arise from the application of a different Accounting Standard.

-Therefore differences in the treatment of deferred tax between Accounting Standards would not be conformed to the UPEs Accounting Standard.
+Note that as this does not apply to timing differences, differences in the treatment of deferred tax between Accounting Standards would not be conformed to the UPEs Accounting Standard.

 However, aside from determining Pillar Two GloBE income and tax for the ETR calculation, different Accounting Standards could have other impacts.